-In 2003, a German scientist named Heiko Braak made a wild hypothesis about the nature of Parkinson’s disease(1).
-He published a paper suggesting that environmental pathogens cause Parkinson’s disease by accessing the stomach and traveling to the brain through its stomach connection.
+In 2003, a German scientist named Heiko Braak made a wild hypothesis about the nature of Parkinson’s disease.1 He published a paper suggesting that environmental pathogens cause Parkinson’s disease by entering the stomach and traveling to the brain through connections.
 At the time, the evidence to support this was two-fold.
-There was the argument that the pathway of neurons dying in the brain suggested the source of pathology was outside the brain, and the identification of alpha-synuclein (a-syn) aggregates, a component of Parkinson’s disease, in the neurons surrounding the gastrointestinal tract(2).
-Finally, in 2019, this study provides definitive evidence supporting Braak’s hypothesis.
+There was the argument that the pathway of neurons dying in the brain suggested the source of the problem started outside the brain, and the identification of alpha-synuclein (a-syn) aggregates, a component of Parkinson’s disease, in the neurons surrounding the gut.2 Finally, in 2019, this study provides definitive evidence supporting Braak’s hypothesis.

 Three takeaways to tell your friends:

-• A-syn delivered to the small intestine does not create Parkinson’s symptoms when the stomach-to-brain connection is cut(3).
+• A-syn delivered to the small intestine does not create Parkinson’s symptoms when the stomach-to-brain connection is cut.3

 The dopamine killer, Parkinson’s disease; if you are unfamiliar, the neurons that produce one of your essential neurotransmitters, Dopamine, die.
-If you are familiar with Parkinson’s disease, did you know that it falls under the net of diseases known as synucleinopathies(4) (pronounced synuclein-ah-pathies)?
-The name comes from the protein known to cause the diseases, a-syn.
-Typically involved in neurotransmitter release, the a-syn protein can misfold, creating a catastrophe for neurons see below.
-Protein folding is an essential process for healthy protein functioning.
-Additionally, a-syn may act similarly to prions(5).
-Prions are misfolded forms of a protein that convert other healthy forms of that protein into the misfolded form, spreading disease rapidly.
+If you are familiar with Parkinson’s disease, did you know that it falls under the net of diseases known as synucleinopathies (pronounced sin-nu-clee-in-ah-pa-thees)?4 The name comes from the protein known to cause the diseases, alpha-synuclein (a-syn).
+Typically involved in neurotransmitter release, the a-syn protein can misfold, creating a catastrophe for neurons (Figure 1).
+Protein folding is an essential process for healthy protein function.
+Additionally, a-syn may act similarly to prions.5 Prions are misfolded forms of a protein that convert other healthy forms of that protein into the misfolded form, spreading its diseased, misfolded form, rapidly.
 So, these a-syn proteins travel between neurons, making the healthy a-syn proteins misfold, stick together, and form deadly aggregates?
-Yes, that’s synucleinopathies, but where do they originate?
+(Figure 1) Yes, that’s synucleinopathies, aka.
+Parkinson’s disease, but where do they originate?

-As stated, there was evidence in 2003 of pathological a-syn in the neurons adjacent to the intestine(2); in 2014, a postmortem study of 15 patients with synucleinopathies found 13 had a-syn aggregates in the gastrointestinal tract and the stomach-to-brain nerve connection, known as the vagus nerve(7), providing more support to Braak’s hypothesis.
+As stated, there was evidence in 2003 of aggregated a-syn in the neurons adjacent to the intestine2; in 2014, a study of fifteen deceased patients with synucleinopathies found thirteen had a-syn aggregates in both the gastrointestinal tract and the stomach-to-brain nerve connection, known as the vagus nerve,7 providing more support to Braak’s hypothesis.

 Now, the a-syn injected mice with an intact vagus nerve have Parkinson’s pathology, and these tests highlight that.
-I am not joking when I say the vagus nerve mice performed significantly worse on every task.
-Guess which mice performed identically to healthy control mice on every task?
-The a-syn-injected mice with a cut vagus nerve.
-Therefore, Parkinson’s disease pathology can start in the intestines and spread to the brain.
+I am not joking when I say the vagus nerve mice performed significantly worse on every task.3 Guess which mice performed identically to healthy control mice on every task?
+The a-syn-injected mice with a cut vagus nerve.3 Therefore, Parkinson’s disease pathology can start in the intestines and spread to the brain.
 This evidence supports Braak’s hypothesis and pushes it to the forefront of Parkinson’s research.

 There were other papers simultaneously publishing mildly contradictory results.
 So, in their discussion section, they compare their methods with the other papers’ and provide sources for why they believe results occurred.
 Magnificent.